llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

         > or label in C or C++, or in place of the statement following
         > a logical if in Fortran.

+    * There appears to be no similar restriction for other OpenACC executable directives, like `acc enter data` and `acc exit data`.
     * OpenMP 5.0 sec.
 2.1.3 "Stand-Alone Directives", "Restrictions",
       p.
 43 L2-3 states: